praveen-4942/DesiltBot/README.md

-# DesiltBot
-The DesiltBot uses Raspberry Pi 4B, Pi Camera, and load cell to detect and remove silt efficiently.
-The Pi Camera verifies if collected material is silt or stones, while the load cell measures weight.
-It also captures images and generates URLs for remote monitoring, improving waterway maintenance with automated tracking and removal.
+The DesiltBot uses Raspberry Pi 4B, a Pi Camera, and a load cell to detect, weigh, and remove silt efficiently.
+It captures images, verifies material type, records GPS coordinates, and uploads data to Firebase and MySQL for real-time tracking.
+This system enhances waterway maintenance with automated silt detection, removal, and monitoring.